lofar-astron/factor/doc/source/facetadd.rst

     There should be one pipeline per facet, and each pipeline must be run in series as they each write data to the input datasets.

-    This operation is separated from the self calibration operation (:ref:`facet_selfcal`) as these pipelines must be run in series, whereas the self calibration pipelines can be run in parallel.
+    This operation is separated from the self-calibration operation (:ref:`facet_selfcal`) as these pipelines must be run in series, whereas the self-calibration pipelines can be run in parallel.

 Add sources
 -----------